K4PT41N/nandgame_solutions/Solutions/Computer/Arithmetics/arithmetics.md

 # Arithmetics
-In this subcategory, you have to implement addition, subtraction, and comparison operations using logic gates.
+In this subcategory, we have to implement addition, subtraction, and comparison operations using logic gates.
 Some levels will have multiple outputs.

 ## Half Adder
 This is not a very hard level to solve.
-Basically, you have to implement the addition of two bits using logic gates.
+Basically, we have to implement the addition of two bits using logic gates.
 When both inputs are 0, both outputs are 0.
 When one of the inputs is 1, the first output is 0 and the second output is 1.
 When both inputs are 1, the first output is 1 and the second output is 0, which is the binary representation of the number 2.
 The trick is to have the first output set to 1 and the second output set to 0 when both inputs are 1.
 For this, we can use a gate for each output bit.
 For the first output, we get 1 only when both inputs are 1.
 Clearly, the **And** gate works here.
 For the second output, we want it set to 1 when one input is 1 and the other is 0.
 The **Xor** gate works here.
 If we were to use the Or gate, the second output would be 1 when both inputs are 1, and that wouldn't work, because it has to be 0.
 So the first solution is to use an **And** gate for the first output and an **Xor** gate for the second output.
 Getting the optimal solution requires simplifying the circuits by reducing the number of **Nand** gates after replacing the components by parts using some intuition, eventually reaching a result similar to the [Xor optimal solution](../Logic-Gates/logic_gates.md#xor).

 <img src="Half-Adder.png" alt="Half Adder" width="928"/>